AkkarinForest/Haskell-Workshop/intro-1/README.md

 sum 1 <| sum 2 3
 ```

-The dollar (`$`) operator allows you to feed the result of an expression on the right to the next function on the left.
+The dollar (`$`) operator allows you to feed the result of the expression on the right to the next function on the left.

 Fill the `...` using `$`: